ahmetsarikaya0696/kurslarim/README.md

 - Display a list of courses with title, price, and content.
 - Navigate through courses using previous and next buttons.
 - Assign a random course to display.
-- Loading spinner while fetching data.
+- Loading spinner while fetching data
-- Refresh button when all courses are deleted.

 ## Usefull Links
 - https://www.npmjs.com/package/json-server